magomimmo/modern-cljs/doc/second-edition/tutorial-21b.md

 > NOTE 9: the output has been manually simplified to make it more readable

-The concept still evident.
+The concept should be evident.
 This is just a standard application of the Clojure(Script) evaluation rules for vectors: each item in a vector is evaluated and when it is a symbol, it evaluates to the value of the symbol.
 It just happens that `comment-list` and `comment-box` are functions, so they evaluate to the corresponding function objects.

 I strongly suggest to take your time to read
-[one of the best documentation](https://github.com/Day8/re-frame/wiki/Using-%5B%5D-instead-of-%28%29) available on Reagent, because it very explains very well why you should never use round parentheses when composing components, even if you eventually could:
+[one of the best documentation](https://github.com/Day8/re-frame/wiki/Using-%5B%5D-instead-of-%28%29) available on Reagent, because it explains very well why you should never use round parentheses when composing components, even if you eventually could:

 ```clj
 cljs.user> (defn comment-box []